colinjgyoung/logistics-training/README.md

 # logistics-training
-English training for the Homburg Logsitics team
+English training for the Homburg Logistics team